brunorijsman/rift-python/doc/automated-testing.md

 ## Log Visualization Tool

-Once you start testing non-trivial topologies, it becomes extremely difficult to read the log files and to undertand what is really happening.
+Once you start testing non-trivial topologies, it becomes extremely difficult to read the log files and to understand what is really happening.

 The [Log Visualization Tool](log-visualization.md) converts a log file into a graphical ladder diagram, which is _much_ easier to understand.